 The future of Bitcoin

-I would imagine that these new layers will continue to improve the usability and stability of the crypto currencies.
+These new layers will continue to improve the usability and stability of the crypto currencies.
 Once it is easy and stable, they should reach more of a tipping point.
 There is no doubt that digital currencies will replace the cash and cards we have today.
 Don’t forget though that a lot of the world does not have a fast or stable Internet connection.
 Even in America, there are millions of people (45%) who prefer cash.

 We will perhaps start to see more regulation and larger organisations and governments seeking control and regulation which could increase stability and reduce theft but would lose the decentralisation which is a key aspect currently.
 It may also present opportunities for less wealthy nations.
 If you take Paraguay for example, they have an abundance of hydro electric power which could be utilised for the mining of coins in the future opening whole new opportunities.